atinuke-ireruwa/Data-cleaning-in-excel/README.md

 # Project: Cleaning of Marketing Campaign Dataset for Pulse380 Advertising

-This repository demonstrates practical techniques for cleaning and preparing raw datasets using Advancedn functions in Microsoft Excel.

 ## 📌 Overview

-Raw data is most times messy, an example of such data is the marketing campain dataset from Pulse360 Advertising.
-It is rare to get a dataset that’s
-“analysis-ready” right out of the box.
+Raw data is usually messy, an example of such data is the marketing campaign performance dataset from Pulse360 Advertising.
+It is rare to get a dataset that’s “analysis-ready” right out of the box.
 This data include missing values, duplicate rows, weird symbols, misaligned columns, inconsistent dates... the list goes on.
 Effective data cleaning is a vital part of the data analytics process and it does takes a lot of time.
-In this project, I used Excel to clean a messy dataset from Pulse380 Advertising, using tools and formulas commonly used in real-world scenarios.
+In this project, I demonstrated practical techniques for cleaning and preparing raw datasets using Advanced functions in Microsoft Excel.

 Disclaimer⚠️: All datasets and reports do not contain real proprietary, confidential, or sensitive information from any company, institution, or individual.
 All info are dummy and design to demonstrate my capabilities of using Excel to clean data for analysis

-## Issues with marketing Campaign data for Pulse380 Advertising
+## Issues With Marketing Campaign Performance Data At Pulse380 Advertising
 The Pulse-360 Advertising marketing campaign dataset comprises over 99,000 rows of raw data, capturing a wide range of performance metrics across diverse audience segments.
 However, the dataset presents several challenges, including missing values, inconsistencies, duplicates, and formatting issues — all of which can compromise the accuracy of any analysis.
 If left unaddressed, these issues may lead to misleading insights, flawed decision